 I do hear from many adults whose recovery times are closer to a week – perhaps due to my good advice, perhaps due to genetics.
 It’s hard to say why some adults’ recovery times are shorter, and their experiences less traumatic.
 There are also cases that drag out further.
 If you’re one of a small minority that requires re-cauterization for bleeding, or don’t take the proper precautions, (many of these are outlined here and in my book), your tonsillectomy recovery time may be as much as three or four weeks.
 I want to make an important point here- one that I cannot overemphasis: Stay hydrated!
 Keep drinking fluids!
 Dehydration is the worst enemy of the tonsillectomy patient.

-My advice: ask your employer, your family, your friends, and the rest of the world to give you two weeks for your adult tonsillectomy recovery time.
+My advice: ask your employer, your family, your friends, and the rest of the world to give you two weeks for your adult tonsillectomy.
 You may surprise them, hopefully for the better.

-Tonsillectomy recovery time is unique to each individual- sure.
-We know that recovery time for adults is longer, and maybe harder, than tonsillectomy recovery time for children.
+Recovery is unique to each individual- sure.
+We know that recovery time for adults is longer, and maybe harder, than for children.
 I remember my own son bouncing back in less than a week!
 My own experience taught me that ten days off from a job that required lots of talking was a bit light.
 I generally advise two weeks.
 As I’ve said, most employers will let you come back early.
 That’s easier than asking for more time after the fact.
 I’ve read the accounts of thousands of tonsillectomy patients- most of them adults.
 I’ve learned that the time required varies.
 I wonder though, how many tonsillectomy patients never really post about their experience.